 Walt Disney, P.L.
-Travers, and the Battle Over Mary Poppins - Part Oneby Jim Korkis, staff writer
+Travers, and the Battle Over Mary Poppins - Part Oneby Jim Korkis, contributing writer

 While there are many anniversaries to celebrate this year, next year will mark the 50th birthday of the well-loved Disney live-action musical, Mary Poppins.
 I have just returned from a trip to Redford, Michigan, where they screened the film in an old movie palace and I had the chance to talk prior to three screenings about the story behind the film.